The Idaho Freemason Foundation is an independent charity, established by the Grand Lodge of Idaho to help kids and further the ideals of Masonry.

-The Idaho Freemason Foundation raises funds by three principle means.
 Donations from the brethren or friends of the Fraternity are fully tax deductible.
 These donations may consist of cash, stocks, bonds or anything else of value.

 The Foundation is a worthy recipient of a bequest.
 To support the Foundation in your will, consult your accountant or tax advisor for advice.
 The Chairman or Secretary may be able to answer any questions they may have.
 Larger foundations often subsidize other worthy causes.
-The Foundation actively seeks grants from these foundations for its activities.

 Kaniksu Lodge #97, Priest River, ID.
-Boots for Kids.

 Copyright © 2018 Idaho Freemason Foundation - All Rights Reserved.